mitmedialab/2019-MIT-Computational-Law-Course/session-challenge-computational-jurisdiction.md

 #### Open Questions for Feedback
 1) What is the philosophy kernel of a computational jurisdiction?
 2) What classes of infrastructure are required?
-3) What guideliens and rules do we need to account for?
+3) What guidelines and rules do we need to account for?
 4) What is the role of a citizen?
 5) What is the role of a businesses?